Susan Kleckner

 Susan Kleckner was a feminist filmmaker, photographer, performance artist, and writer active from the late 1960s until 2010 and based in New York City.

 Early life

-Kleckner was born in New York City on July 5, 1941, as one of four children of Anita and Charles Kleckner.
-When her father died in 1955 and her mother was hospitalized in 1956, she left home and supported herself by working in stores and restaurants.
+Kleckner was born in Great Neck, Long Island, New York on July 5, 1941, as one of four children of Anita and Charles Kleckner.
+From 1944 to 1947, she was largely bedridden with an unknown and possibly spurious childhood illness; according to the artist’s niece Sonya Milton, “I recall her telling me she really wasn’t ill, and the family was being bilked by a ‘quack’ physician and she had to remain bedridden.
+When no one was around she would jump up and down on the bed as fast and as long as she could.”

+She witnessed her father's death in 1955 and after her mother was hospitalized in 1956 she left home to move in with her older sister Estelle and her family in Glen Cove, Long Island.
+She supported herself by working in stores and restaurants and finished high school while living with her sister.
 She began suffering from bipolar disorder in her teenage years.
 In her early twenties, she took up photography seriously.
-Despite her limited formal education, she worked as a counselor for people with intellectual disabilities in the mid-1960s.
+Despite her limited formal education, she worked as a counselor for people with intellectual disabilities in the mid-1960s at the Center for Rehabilitation, where she used photography as a therapeutic tool.